Rob1B/lanyon/index.md

 title: Home
 ---

-# A propos de moi
+# About

-Je m'appelle Robin Bertin aka Nunwan.
-Je suis étudiant à l'Ensimag en dernière année.
+I'm Robin Bertin.
+I'm a computer science student at the french engineering school : Ensimag.

-En ce moment, je suis échange à KTH, Stockholm.
+Currently, I'm doing an exchange at KTH, Stockholm.